-On and around October 31, 2017, the world will celebrate the historic hunt for the unseen—something that scientists refer to as dark matter.
-More than 110 global, regional, and local events were held on and around that date by institutions and individuals around the planet will engage the public in discussions about what we know about dark matter, and about the many present and planned experiments that seek to solve its mysteries.
+On October 31, 2017, the world celebrated the historic hunt for the unseen—something that scientists refer to as dark matter.
+More than 110 global, regional, and local events were held on and around that date by institutions and individuals looking to engage the public in discussions about what we already know about dark matter and the many present as well as planned experiments seeking to solve its mysteries.
 Stay tuned for information on Dark Matter Day 2018!

 Plan a Dark Matter Day Event